Practice Notes

 In our current scheme of laws and authorities, commanders at the tactical level lack the authority to pursue

 innovative solutions beyond the initial identification of a capability gap.
-More specifically, under fiscal law
+More specifically, under fiscal

-provisions, agencies may only spend appropriations for purposes Congress specifically designates.
+law provisions, agencies may only spend appropriations for purposes Congress specifically designates.
 10 While the operations and

-maintenance (O&M) appropriation provides seemingly broad authority to expend funds, 11 when a more specific appropriation exists for
+maintenance (O&M) appropriation provides seemingly broad authority to expend funds, 11 when a more specific appropriation exists

-a particular purpose, agencies must use that appropriation.
-12 In the case of developing innovative solutions for capability gaps, the
+for a particular purpose, agencies must use that appropriation.
+12 In the case of developing innovative

-RDT&E appropriation is more focused on researching, developing, and testing those potential solutions.
-13 It is, therefore, the proper
+testing those potential solutions.
+13 It is, therefore, the proper appropriation to utilize for this

-appropriation to utilize for this purpose.
-The fiscal year 2024 Further Consolidated Appropriations Act states
+purpose.
+The fiscal year 2024 Further Consolidated Appropriations Act states that the RDT&E funds are for

-that the RDT&E funds are for “expenses necessary for basic and applied scientific research, development, test
+“expenses necessary for basic and applied scientific research, development, test and evaluation, including

-tactical-level units identify gaps in capabilities that necessitate modifications or additional development,
+identify gaps in capabilities that necessitate modifications or additional development, they require a unit

-they require a unit or level of command with access to RDT&E to support and ultimately underwrite the
+or level of command with access to RDT&E to support and ultimately underwrite the development or testing

-While some tactical-level units have access to procurement authority or can conduct small-scale development, 15 most conventional units at the
+While some tactical-level units have access to procurement authority or can conduct small-scale

-tactical level only have access to standard O&M funds; they would, therefore, be unable to develop any material
+conventional units at the tactical level only have access to standard O&M funds; they would, therefore, be

-solution to any capability gap they identify at their level.
+unable to develop any material solution to any capability gap they identify at their level.

 Risk of Pushing Innovation Authority to the Tactical Level